jchesterpivotal/concourse-build-resource/README.md

 No-op.

-# build-pass-fail task
+# Utility tasks

+Some convenience tasks are included to help you make quick and easy use of the resource.

+The default input to the tasks is `build`, but you can use [input mapping](https://concourse-ci.org/task-step.html#input_mapping) to rename this input.
+See the example.

+## `build-pass-fail`

-Included for convenience is `tasks/build-pass-fail`.
-As written, the task consumes the `build` folder output from the resource and itself passes or fails depending on the results of the build being watched.
+This task consumes the `build` folder output from the resource and itself passes or fails depending on the results of the build being watched.

 This is useful if you coordinate with downstream teams who consume your work: you can add a job to your pipeline which fails when the upstream fails.

-The default input is `build`, but you can use [input mapping](https://concourse-ci.org/task-step.html#input_mapping) to rename it.
-See the example.
+# `show-plan`

+Outputs a pretty-printed version of the `plan.json`.

 ## Example